 While all Users with access to giving will need to be subject to the same rules, in some cases, WeSpire customers choose to restrict which platform Users are able to access those Giving Benefits.
 For example, eligible users may have to be from certain countries or be full-time employees.

-If required, you can work with your CSM to design a solution to restrict access to giving benefits based on certain parameters.
+If required, you can work with your contact at WeSpire to design a solution to restrict access to giving benefits based on certain parameters.

 🥇Best Practices: Giving Eligibility